by Bruce Dunlavy

 But the biggest impact of the car culture is on geography and demographics.
 With a few exceptions such as New York City and San Francisco, American metropolitan areas are unlike those of the rest of the world.
 In most countries, it costs more to live in the city than in the suburbs, and the poorer you are, the farther from the city you must live.

 The American economy and society turned from city-focused to suburb-focused, and the wealthy moved out further and further.
-Close-in suburbs turned into gritty, blue-collar communities as rising professionals departed for the next town out.
+Close-in suburbs turned into gritty, blue-collar communities as rising professionals continually departed for the next town out, and then the next.
 Left behind were those without the wealth to leave.
 Central cities declined into lower-class slums inhabited by those who could afford nothing better.

 Detroit’s experience has been worse than other cities, but it is not much different except in degree.
 Although detractors look at the current inhabitants of the city of Detroit and blame them for the city’s decline they are, rather, its victims.
 Today’s Detroiters are the people and families who could not afford to leave the city for the noose of suburbs that choke it.